humanmade/clean-html/README.md

 WordPress contains functions specifically designed to help with this problem.
 After all, people can submit comments or posts with HTML in them, but WP can handle this fine.
-WordPress handles this through a library called kses, which sanitizes HTML down to a small, whitelisted subset of HTML.
+WordPress handles this through a library called kses, which sanitizes HTML down to a small, safe subset of HTML.
 Posts can have more HTML tags than comments can, since they're usually semi-trusted users.

 kses is great, but is not typically used outside of large HTML blocks like post